dolphindb/Tutorials_EN/database.md

 #### 4.4 How to partition data evenly

 Significant differences among partition sizes may cause load imbalance.
 Some nodes may have heavy workloads while other nodes idle.
 If a task is divided into multiple subtasks, it returns the final result only after the last subtask is finished.
-As each subtask works on a different partition, if data are not distributed evenly among partitions, it may increase the execution time.
+As each subtask works on a different partition, if data is not distributed evenly among partitions, it may increase the execution time.

 A useful tool for partitioning data evenly is function `cutPoints(X, N, [freq])`, where X is a vector; N means the number of buckets the elements of X will be grouped into; the optional argument freq is a vector of the same length as X indicating the frequency of each element in X. It returns a vector with (N+1) elements such that the elements of X are evenly distributed within each of the N buckets indicated by the vector.
 It can be used to generate the partition scheme of a range domain in a distributed database.